kquist/DoubleML-Python/ML2Estimator_documentation.md

 		X: mxn numpy array where m is the number of observations and n is the number of regressors.

 		y: numpy row vector of length m where y[i] corresponds to x[:,i]

-		d: numpyrow vector of length m where d[i] corresponds to x[:,i] test_size : float, int (default=.5)
+		d: numpyrow vector of length m where d[i] corresponds to x[:,i]

+		test_size : float, int (default=.5)
         		If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
 If int, represents the absolute number of test samples.
 If None, the value is automatically set to the complement of the train size.
         		If train size is also None, test size is set to 0.25.

 		normalize: boolean, optional (default=True).
         		If set to true, each regressor is normalized to have a standard deviation of 1 across the sample.
         		This is strongly recommended for both lasso and ridge methods

 		second_order_terms: boolean, optional (default=False)
         		If set to true, then the machine learning method uses both all of the regressors included in X, and their second order terms (each regressor squared and interactive effects).

 		drop_zero_divide: boolean, optional (default=False).
         		If the actual value of d_out[i] is 1 but the predicted value of dhat[i] is 0 (or visa versa), then the interactive estimate will necessarily have a divide by zero error.If drop_zero_divide is True, then all cases in which a divide by zero error would occur will be thrown out of the sample
 			verbose: boolean, optional (default=True).
 				If set to true, then the beta and standard error results will be printed
 		modify_zero_divide: float, optional (default=1E-3). modify_zero_divide is only used if drop_zero_divide
 			is False.
-Whenever there is d_out[i]=1 and dhat[i]=0, dhat[i] is set to the value of modify_zero_divide.
-			Similarly, whenever d_out[i]=0 and dhat[i]=1, then dhat[i] is set to the value of modify_zero_divide.
+Whenever there is d_out[i]=1 and dhat[i]=0, dhat[i] is set to the value of modify_zero_divide.Similarly, whenever d_out[i]=0 and dhat[i]=1, then dhat[i] is set to the value of modify_zero_divide.

 #Available Machine Learning Methods